harrymoy/harrymoy.github.io/about.markdown

 With my good friend Sam, I also write on a blog called [Futurae Fidelis](https://futuraefidelis.co.uk).
 This is all about the future and futurism, something that really excites me.

+If you'd like talk about whatever, feel free to [book a call with me](https://chat.harrymoy.com) with me.

 This website is a dump for my public notes and thoughts.